albertowd/live-telemetry/README.md

 1.3.1
    - Changed sim_info.py path to work on all installations
-   - Save engin data in a csv file after the session
+   - Save engine data in a csv file after the session

 1.3
    - Unpacked car support (for debugging unfinished mods)